 Meta descriptions are often your first opportunity to impress users with your business.
 If you can encourage users to click through to your website through your meta description, with a high-quality website and content, you know that you can give a good first impression and potentially make a sale.

 If you use a content management system, such as WordPress, you’ll have a guide on how long your meta description should be.
 The guide uses colours to indicate if your description is too long or too short.
 Previously, meta descriptions could be up to 160 characters long, but Google now allows and displays up to 275 characters, so you should try to aim for that.

 Search engine optimisation (SEO) is very powerful.
 Using SEO means that you are marketing your products and services to users that are genuinely interested in making a purchase from you.

 Meta titles and descriptions are free to use, so any traffic that you receive through this is organic.
-A high quality and relevant meta description means that more people may be interested in your website, which means you’ll have higher levels of organic traffic.
+A high-quality and relevant meta description mean that more people may be interested in your website, which means you’ll have higher levels of organic traffic.